dankamongmen/charnegl/README.md

 Within an existing X session, it's best to use Xephyr.
 Xnest does not provide a sufficient xrandr implementation.

+## Configuration

+A libconfig-format configuration file is used.
+This can be specified on the command line using `-c filename`.
+Otherwise, charnrc will be used if present in `$XDG_CONFIG_HOME/` should that environment variable be defined, and otherwise in `$HOME/.config/`.

 ## Reading

 * https://nick-black.com/blog/0014-new-directions-in-window-management-p1.html